Where is radioactive waste produced?

 Applications in industry and technology

-Radioactive substances are used for materials testing, for example, welding seam inspection and for process monitoring of level and density measurements (radiometry).
-They are also used for analytical procedures such as the detection of drugs, explosives or water damage.
+Radioactive substances are used for materials testing, for example, welding seam inspection, and for process monitoring of level and density measurements (radiometry).
+They are also used for analytical procedures, for example for detecting drugs, explosives or water damage.
 Small amounts make fluorescent substances in paint light up, for example in old watches, old display units or compasses.

 Radioactive substance in research